Governance Audit

 - Point 1: Completeness Confirmation: All core requested components (internal_governance_bodies, governance_implementation_plan, decision_escalation_matrix, monitoring_progress) appear to be generated.

-- Point 2: Internal Consistency Check: The Implementation Plan uses defined governance bodies.
+- Point 2: Internal Consistency Check: The Implementation Plan uses the defined governance bodies.
 The Escalation Matrix aligns with the governance hierarchy.
 Monitoring roles are assigned to existing roles.
-The components appear logically consistent.
+Overall, the components demonstrate reasonable internal consistency.

 Tough Questions

-- How will the project ensure that the demonstrators are not only technically feasible but also user-friendly and accessible to all segments of the Danish population, including those with disabilities or limited digital literacy?
+- How will the project ensure that the chosen fallback authentication modality is accessible to all citizens, including those with disabilities or limited technical skills?

 Summary